 If you are concerned about the financial consequences should your marriage fail, then you should seek specialist pre-nuptial advice from one of our family lawyers before you get married.
-It is important to take advice in advance of your wedding day as, for a prenuptial agreement to be considered binding, it must be made in good time, both parties will need to obtain separate legal advice and provide full financial disclosure.
-This process takes time and so cannot be dealt with at the last minute.
+It is important to take advice well in advance of your wedding day as, for a prenuptial agreement to be considered binding, it must be made in good time, both parties will need to obtain separate legal advice and provide full financial disclosure.
+This process takes time and so cannot be dealt with at the last minute, as it should be signed at least four to six weeks before the wedding day.
 Once disclosure has taken place and the terms of the agreement reached, then your lawyer will draft the prenuptial agreement.

 Is it too late to get a prenup?

 Even if your wedding is soon approaching and you have not already entered into a prenuptial agreement, we may still be able to assist you.
 For instance we may advise you that it is too late to obtain a prenuptial agreement, if there is insufficient time to follow the correct procedure, however instead we could assist you with a postnuptial agreement.
 A postnuptial agreement will deal with the same financial issues as a prenuptial agreement, however is entered into after your marriage.

 Postnuptial agreements can also be used to record your intentions after a change in circumstances for instance if you have children following your marriage or if there is a change in your finances.